Quick overview

 Feed is also a perishable good that is not covered by the statutory 24-month guarantee period.
 The warranty is limited to the minimum shelf life, which is always stated on the packaging.

-In the context of the sale of electronics such as tablets, mobile phones and laptops, we encounter two situations where there is talk of reducing the general two-year warranty period.
+In the context of the sale of electronics such as tablets, mobile phones or laptops, we encounter two situations where there is talk of shortening the general two-year period for complaints.

 Tip: The length of the warranty period can also be reduced if you are buying goods as a business.
 This is discussed in more detail in our article.